LL(1) Parser

 • If the first token is a string, then we need to check if there's an equals sign.

-Looking for the equals sign required unbounded lookahead thanks to the allowed node-space between the property name and the equals sign.
+Looking for the equals sign requires unbounded lookahead thanks to the allowed node-space between the property name and the equals sign.
 By changing this non-terminal so it also consumes any node-space that comes after the property or argument, we can remove the need for the look-ahead.

 node-children